-\\\\\Designing asynchronous services in C++ can be challenging due to the language design.
+Designing asynchronous services in C++ can be challenging due to the language design.
 Compared to a language like Javascript, which was designed to support asynchronous applications utilizing features like callback functions and promises, C++ leaves a lot to be desired.
 Thankfully, C++ REST SDK assists us in many aspects of asynchronously responding to HTTP requests, but we are limited to the classes provided by this library.
 The library supports assigning callback functions to http requests using the GET, PUT, POST, and DELETE methods, and creating completion of asynchronous actions, but the code is far less intuitive than similar ReST servers implemented in Javascript due to C++ REST SDK's use of function objects and utility classes for converting arrays, objects, and primitive types to and from JSON.
-Although this library has assisted us greatly in development, more complicated asynchronous scenarios, like updating specific pieces of data, or manipulating specific fields, could be a challenge.
+Although this library has assisted us greatly in development, more complicated asynchronous scenarios, like updating specific pieces of data, or manipulating specific fields, could be a challenge and we will forgo implementing services that require complex interactions between client and server for the time being.